LTurns/Bank_Tech_Test/README.md

 Set Up:

-* Run bundle init, add the below Gems to the Gemfile, and run bundle install.
+* Run bundle install to install the gems from within the gemfile.
 ```
 group :test do
   gem 'rspec'